michaltruszczynski/kshop/README.md

     * product brand,
     * price – ascending, descending

     Single product page presents detailed information about product.
-Product images are displalyed using custm slider (no third party component used).
+Product images are displayed using custom slider (no third party component used).
     Once product is added to cart it can be purchased.
 Buyer needs to create account and be logged in to proceed to checkout.
     Payments are handled using Stripe.
 Sample credit card details are provided on the checkout page.
-    Order is included on buyer order list once server receives confirmation from Stripe that funds have been sucessfully transffered.
+    Order is included on buyer order list once server receives confirmation from Stripe that funds have been successfully transferred.

-* Employee functinality
+* Employee functionality
 Manage products available in eshop, that is:
     * add and edit brand,
-    * add and edit sizesystem,
+    * add and edit size system,
     * add and edit product,

     Employee can only modify entries brand, size system, product that given employee created.